 You can be as broad or specific as you like with Flipboard: point it toward a general topic like technology or productivity, or specify one site in particular that you want to keep up with, and Flipboard mixes everything together seamlessly.

-It's not just for you either—you can collect articles in a Flipboard magazine to share with family or with a team at work, helping other people focus on what's important in certain sectors and cutting out the extraneous noise.
+It's not just for you, either—you can collect articles in a Flipboard magazine to share with family or with a team at work, helping other people focus on what's important in certain sectors and cutting out the extraneous noise.

 Flipboard price: Free; you may have to pay to view certain stories, depending on the source.

-Best news app for identifying political bias
+Best news app for getting a variety of perspectives

 Ground News (iOS, Android, Web)